-42. Are any amendments required to the following standard documents to reflect the fact that the UK is preparing to leave the EU; and/or will have left the EU after March 2019?
-If yes, set those amendments out below and, if necessary, briefly explain them (and where no amendments are necessary, insert "no amendments").
+42. Are any amendments required to the following standard documents below to reflect the fact that the UK has given formal notice of its intention to leave the EU; and/or may soon no longer be a member state of the EU?

+- If yes, set the amendments out below and, if necessary, briefly explain them. - If amendments are required but will vary according to whether the UK leaves the EU (i) with an EU-UK negotiated withdrawal agreement and transition period, or (ii) without agreement ("no deal") set out the amendments for each scenario below. - If no amendments are necessary, insert "no amendments").